At a glance

 - X-ray and ultrasound of the pancreas.

-The most important aspect of treating hypocalcemia is addressing the underlying cause.
-This may include:
+The most important aspect of treating hypocalcemia is addressing the underlying cause as well as stabilising the cat.

-- Managing chronic kidney failure through diet, phosphate binders.
+- Manage chronic kidney failure with diet and phosphate binders.

 - Induce vomiting, lavage stomach (wash it out with sterile water), administration of ethanol, sodium bicarbonate to treat antifreeze poisoning.